afontcu/afontcu.dev/content/blog/power-to-the-teams.md

 Does it mean teams should have a voice when decisions are made about the team itself?
 Oh, folks, yes it does.
 Sure it does.
 A team's autonomy diminishes after each imposed decision.

-I'd rather have a team change goals rather than split its members apart.
+I'd rather have a team change its goals rather than split its members apart.

 ## The Big Picture

 Teams should not forget the big picture.
 They do not live in isolation – there might be other teams, other goals, urgencies.
 Yet, they should be the ones figuring out the best way to help the organization move forward.

-Make sure they have a **purpose**, enough **autonomy**, and hunger for **mastery**.
+Make sure it has a **purpose**, enough **autonomy**, and hunger for **mastery**.

-Set expectations and **constraints**, and let teams figure out the best possible way.
-Bear in mind that it doesn't happen overnight.
+Say it louder!
+Make sure they have agreed upon a purpose.
+Autonomy without a purpose is like running in circles.
+You might see some sort of movement, but it will get you so far.

+Also: a team should know the **constraints** they work with.
+What is the team supposed to do?
+What's its goal?
+What are the organization expectations of it?
+What's the [circle of competence](https://fs.blog/2013/12/circle-of-competence/) people is expecting from it?

 ---